hackerbay/Employee-Handbook/general/paycheck/README.md

 # Paycheck

+## TL;DR

+Your salary will be processed on 1st of every month.
+Please make sure your Employee Onboarding Form has correct Bank Account Details on it.
+Pleae make sure you fill the "Request Payout Form" on the Employee Dashobard at the end of every month.

+## Introduction

 - Your Salary is processed on 1st of month.
 If 1st is a global holiday (like New Year).
 Your salary will be processed on the next business day.
 - Please make sure we have correct bank details.
 There will be a delay or your salary will be bounced back if we don't.
 - We pay in local currency.
 If you wan't to be paid in USD.
 Send us your USD Bank details.